KenKundert/inform/doc/index.rst

    * - :ref:`indent desc`
      - Adds indentation.

+   * - :ref:`info desc`
+     - A base class that can be used to create helper classes.

    * - :ref:`is_collection desc`
      - Is object a collection (i.e., is it iterable and not a string)?